 Working papers document the auditor's tests, procedures and conclusions.
-They help to support findings, recommendations, and to prove that the examination was conducted in accordance with the Global Internal Audit Standards and in accordance with the United States Government Accountability Office Generally Accepted Government Auditing Standards (GAGAS).
-Any departures from the Global Internal Audit Standards and GAGAS requirements should be documented and the impact on the engagement and on the auditors' conclusions when the engagement is not in compliance with applicable Standards due to law, regulation, scope limitations, restrictions on access to records, or other issues impacting the audit.
+They help to support findings, recommendations, and to prove that the examination was conducted in accordance with the Global Internal

+Accepted Government Auditing Standards (GAGAS).
+Any departures from the Global Internal Audit Standards and GAGAS requirements should be documented, and the impact on the engagement and on the auditors' conclusions when the engagement is not in compliance with applicable Standards due to law, regulation, scope limitations, restrictions on access to records, or other issues impacting the audit.
 This applies to departures from unconditional requirements and from presumptively mandatory requirements when alternative procedures performed in the circumstances were not sufficient to achieve the objectives of the requirement (GAGAS 2.19, 9.20; IIA 13.3).
-When auditors do not comply with all applicable Global Internal Audit Standards and/or GAGAS compliance statement in the audit report (IIA 4.1, 15.1).
-For performance audits, auditors should use a statement that includes either (1) the language in GAGAS 9.03, modified to indicate the requirements that were not followed or (2) language that the auditor did not follow GAGAS (GAGAS 9.05).
+When auditors do not comply with all applicable Global Internal Audit Standards and GAGAS requirements, they should include a modified Global Internal Audit Standards and/or GAGAS compliance statement in the audit report (IIA 4.1, 15.1).
+For performance audits, auditors should use a statement that includes either (1) the language in GAGAS 9.03, modified to indicate the requirements that were not followed, or (2) language that the auditor did not follow GAGAS (GAGAS 9.05).